levigutt/mouse-chording/readme.md

 ## todo

 - [x] move each platform version to separate directory
-- [x] figure out how to retain normal mouse movements on linux
+- [x] figure out how to retain normal mouse movements on Linux
 - [ ] refactor mac version to follow similar logic as the others
 - [ ] add option for defining unique chords by application